 6. Remember, Grandparents Aren’t Built-in Babysitters

 Bringing both young kids and grandparents for a big family trip can be a wonderful way to keep families connected.
-And while grandparents may be willing to babysit so you and your partner have some couple time, remember it’s their vacation too.
-They will want time to themselves as well — especially if you’ve been on the go all day.
+And while grandparents may be willing to babysit so you and your partner have some couple time, remember that it’s their vacation too!
+Try to plan certain days where you’ll take the kids so it’s more of an even split.

 7. Plan Out Meals in Advance

 When you’re travelling as a group, finding a place to eat to accommodate everyone is not always simple.
 While you don’t necessarily need to make reservations for every meal, it’s smart to plan when and where you want to eat.
-Planning in advance can also help get everyone on the same page … the last thing you want is a pizza-versus-burgers-argument on the sidewalk when everyone is hungry.
+Planning in advance can also help get everyone on the same page… the last thing you want is a “pizza vs. salads” argument on the sidewalk when everyone is hungry.

 8. Don’t Overschedule

 One thing all generations will have in common is the need for downtime.
 Grandparents may not be used to being on the go every day and kids can get tired quickly — as can parent of young kids.
 Think about scheduling one main activity per day plus plenty of downtime.
-Afternoon siestas give you time to chat and reflect on what you saw that day, and to plan out the next adventure.
+Afternoon breaks give you time to chat and reflect on what you saw that day, all while planning out the next adventure.

 Travelling with multiple generations of family can be a wonderful opportunity to connect as a group, share experiences, and create memories that can last a lifetime.
-Whether your family chooses a beach, ski, theme park or other style of vacation, keep in mind that the right planning, good collaboration and open conversation will help ensure a memorable trip for all.
+Whether your family chooses a beach, ski resort or theme park, keep in mind that proper planning and open conversation will help ensure a memorable trip for all.

 This article is intended as general information only and is not to be relied upon as constituting legal, financial or other professional advice.
 A professional advisor should be consulted regarding your specific situation.
 Information presented is believed to be factual and up-to-date but we do not guarantee its accuracy and it should not be regarded as a complete analysis of the subjects discussed.
 All expressions of opinion reflect the judgment of the authors as of the date of publication and are subject to change.
 No endorsement of any third parties or their advice, opinions, information, products or services is expressly given or implied by Royal Bank of Canada or any of its affiliates.